josephg/node-browserchannel/README.md

 ### Java ~1.7 is a hard requirement.
 Building this project with Java ~1.6 will fail, and may even fail silently.

+### Known issue with latest closure-library.
+Until #34 is resolved upstream, use closure-library#83c6a0b97bd1

 ---